Safety switches & electrical equipment

 - Plant new trees well away from powerlines.
 See the best species to plant on our Plant Smart web page.

 - Look up for overhead powerlines when carrying long metal objects such as ladders or pool skimmers

 - Don't let the kids play with airborne toys near powerlines

 - Keep vegetation away from the large, green boxes that house underground electrical equipment.
 Don't allow children to play on the boxes

 - Ensure you are aware of the required exclusion zones when you’re working near powerlines.

 Take extra precautions in your ceiling space

-Hidden wiring and reduced visibility can make doing DIY in your ceiling space particularly dangerous.
+Hidden wiring and reduced visibility can make working in your ceiling space particularly dangerous.

 Before you go up into the ceiling space, remember to:

 - tell someone you are going into the ceiling space